-- Set this to the front-end port number of the server you would like to use.
-Agload must be run on the same machine as the server and by the same user, and the agload version must be the same version as the server (that is, distributed with server).
+- Set this to the port number of the server you would like to use.
+As said above, agload must be run on the same machine as the server and by the same user, and the agload version must be the same version as the server (that is, distributed with server).
 The default port value is 10035.

 - --catalog CATALOG,-c CATALOG

 - Use this option to assign the database to a catalog.
 Absence of a catalog argument implies the root catalog (default).
 Note that the root catalog has no name (and so can be specified, if necessary, with the empty string "").
 It is not named "root".